jmettraux/aac_magic/src/spells.md

 A lens of pain, inflicting damage upon traversal.

-A shield of pain with (1d6 + skill) * CP "hit points".
+A shield of pain with (1d6 + `Cast`) * CP "hit points".
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

-As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + skill) * CP.
+As a main action, the caster of the coal shield, may consume CPs to "mend" the shield, again (1d6 + `Cast`) * CP.

 ## Blue Crown